From Hello Dolly to Goodbye Charlie

 From Hello Dolly to Goodbye Charlie is a studio album by American singer Bobby Darin, released in November 1964.
 The album was arranged and conducted by Richard Wess, who conducted Darin's earlier albums, That's All (1959), and This is Darin (1960).

 The album contained some of the best standard-style recordings of Darin's career, including the title track "Hello, Dolly!", which debuted on the Billboard Hot 100 in the issue dated February 6, 1965, peaking at number 79 during its three-week stay.
 The song peaked at number 18 on the magazine's Easy Listening chart, during its three-weeks stay. and peaked at number 106 on the Cashbox singles chart during its seven-weeks stay.
-It also included popular movies songs, favorties such as "Sunday in New York", "Where Love Has Gone", "The Days of Wine and Roses".
+It also included popular movies songs, favorites such as "Sunday in New York", "Where Love Has Gone", "The Days of Wine and Roses".

 The album debuted on the Billboard Top LPs chart in the issue dated December 26, 1964, and remained on the chart for eight weeks, peaking at number 107.
 It debuted on the Cashbox looking ahead albums chart in the issue dated January 16, 1965, and remained on the chart for a total of 11 weeks, peaking at number 115.
 On Record Worlds 100 Top LP's, the album peaked at No. 80.

 The album was released on compact disc by EMI on December 11, 2001, paired with Darin's 1962 album Oh!
 Look at Me Now.
 It was released as one of two albums on one CD also by EMI in 2002, along with Darin's 1965 album, Venice Blue.